 Write the essential question learners should explore during this lesson.
 Write the purpose as a question that will be answered throughout the mission.
 Ie. Why is Python important for Machine Learning?

 Write Here:

-Knowledge: Understanding Machine Learning Applications and History For more information regarding the grading of the Booster missions please refer to Module 1 Introduction section as well as the orientation..
+Knowledge: Understanding Machine Learning Applications and History For more information regarding the grading of the Booster missions please refer to Module 1 Introduction section as well as the Orientation.

 Mission 3 Instructions: